zhangjing6-fall2020/webapp/README.md

 webapp design logic:
 - question with any answers cannot be deleted
 - the categories won't be deleted if the question is deleted
-- question with any files cannot be deleted
+- delete question will delete all the files attached to it
-- answer with any files cannot be deleted
+- delete answer will delete all the files attached to it

 Instructions:
 1. Prerequisites for building and deploying your application locally.